pulse-framework/pulse/docs/v4/getting-started/setup-with-react.md

 > Both the input and the return value are an array, allowing you to subscribe to more than one State.

-It also supports extensions of State, such as Computed, Groups, Selectors and even Collection Data, meaning you can also use functions that return State, such as `Collection.findById()`
+It also supports extensions of State, such as Computed, Groups, Selectors and even Collection Data, meaning you can also use functions that return State, such as `Collection.getData()`

 ::: tip NOTE: usePulse returns the value, not the instance.
 The return value is `State.value`, not the State instance.
 For Groups it's slightly different, you'll get the `Group.output`, which is the useful data for your component.